SpakowitzLab/wlcsim/README.md

 To scan parameters, the Perl scripts `run_parameter.pl` or `run_parameter_series.pl` can be used.
 Care must be taken to match the parameters in these scripts with the parameters of the simulation.
-To run these in parallel over many cores, simply call them via the `run-parallel.sh` script.
+To run these in parallel over many cores, call them via the `run-parallel.sh` script to make sure that the outputs are saved into different folders and don't overwrite each other.
+These scripts are very custom and should only be used if they are totally understood after reading them.

 ## Disclaimer